wp-plugins/alo-easymail/readme.txt

 Tested up to: 2.8.4
 Stable tag: 0.9

-A simple plugin to send e-mails to your registered users and to other e-mail addresses.
+A simple plugin to send e-mails and newsletters to your registered users and to other e-mail addresses.

 == Description ==